gotchoices/MyCHIPs/doc/use-mobile.md

 User application developers should be aware of how to communicate with the backend:
 - The software [model](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) is atomically contained in the PostgreSQL database.
 - As it relates to the user API, the NodeJS server does the following:
-  - Serves up a Single Page Application (not applicable to a native implementation)
+  - Serves up a Single Page Application (not applicable to a native app implementation)
   - Handles authentication of the user (using keys stored in the DB user record)
   - Connects the user to the DB <b>as the specific user ID</b> with its associated privileges
   - Receives JSON encoded commands from the user app, which can be
-    - Abstracted SQL CRUD command
+    - Abstracted SQL CRUD commands
-    - Abstracted SQL stored procedure all
+    - Abstracted SQL stored procedure call
-    - A call to JS code (an "action" or "report") living in the NodeJS server (control layer)
+    - A call to JS code (an "action" or "report") in the NodeJS server control layer
   - CRUD and stored procedures are simply translated to SQL, executed under the user's permissions, and the results returned to the app, tagged by the same transaction ID that generated the call.
   - Actions (or reports, if they return something) get executed by an assigned control layer (NodeJS) procedure, which will likely be interacting with the DB (and using admin permissions).
   - Reports can return results in a variety of formats: